EsbenBoe/Bulk-Redirect-CSV-Export/readme.md

 # Bulk-Redirect-CSV-Export
-Searches Cloudflare's Bulk Redirect List by URL to find the associated Rule ID
+Searches Cloudflare's Bulk Redirect List for each paginated result and exports them back out to CSV.

 # The Problem